-Based on the well-known microgrid optimization software HOMER Pro, HOMER Demand Charge Reducer (DCR) will model and compare multiple systems that combine distributed solar, storage and backup generation.
+Based on the well-known microgrid optimization software HOMER Pro, HOMER Grid will model and compare multiple distributed energy resource (DER) systems that combine distributed solar, storage and backup generation.
 In early access now, the web-based version of the tool connects to a national database of utility tariffs, and walks users through the process of uploading load data, or choosing sample commercial profiles.
 It then reports summary configurations for optimal solar-plus-storage systems to show users their potential savings.
 The report compares a range of capital and operating costs and payback periods for designs with varying amounts of solar and battery assets and different types of backup generation.

-After working with HOMER DCR, users should know which system is the best choice for their particular load profile, utility rate structure, weather conditions, and technology preferences.
-The desktop version of HOMER DCR will provide these same features along with more detailed modeling of hybrid renewable energy systems.
+After working with the web version of HOMER Grid, users should know which system is the best choice for their particular load profile, utility rate structure, weather conditions, and technology preferences.
+The desktop version of HOMER Grid will provide these same features along with more detailed modeling of hybrid renewable energy systems.
 Users will be able to enter detailed installed and operational costs of their components, perform risk and sensitivity analyses on their models, model with utility rates from the US, Canada, Mexico and Australia, and test the impact of complex incentives like the ITC, among other things.